Picovoice/rhino/README.md

 ### Android Demos

-Using Android Studio, open [demo/android](/demo/android) as an Android project and then run the application.
+Using Android Studio, open [demo/android/Activity](/demo/android/Activity) as an Android project and then run the application.
 Note that you will need an Android phone (with developer options enabled) connected to your machine.
+After pressing the start button you can issue commands such as "turn off the lights" or "set the lights in the living room to purple".

 ### iOS Demos